Elevict/Shade-Sanctuary/README.md

 4. Select the theme and click on `Install and use`.
 5. Once installed, select "Shade Sanctuary" from the list of available themes.

-## Customization

-Enhance your Shade Sanctuary theme with these recommended snippets:

-- **Animations and Background**: Add animations, a wave-like background, and other quality-of-life improvements.
-- **Colored Sidebar Items**: Customize the colors of your sidebar folders.
-- **Gradient Callouts**: Use gradient callouts to create a dynamic home page.
-- **Mathematics Callouts**: Style your mathematical theorems with elegant callouts.
-- **Hoverable Dropdown**: Implement dropdown menus to manage large lists efficiently.

 ## Preview

 Explore the theme with these screenshots: